teremterem/MiniAgents/README.md

 from those agents.
 If there was some other, unrelated task switch before any attempt to consume the responses (let's say `await asyncio.sleep(1)`), the processing of the calls to those agents would have started upon this other, unrelated task switch.

+**NOTE:** You can play around with setting `start_asap` to `False` for individual agent calls, but setting it to `False` globally for the whole system is not recommended because it can lead to deadlocks.

 **TODO** show an very simple example where you do `miniagent.start_inquiry()` and then do `.send_message()` two times and then call `.reply_sequence()` (instead of all-in-one `miniagents.inquire()`)